Hi, I'm Skye.

 I’m based in Frome, Somerset and am the face behind slow stitch club.

 After studying fashion design at university, I graduated with a very different view of the industry and wanted to push against it.
 From that point on I continued to learn and educate myself; about the vast quantities of clothing that is sent to landfill, the devastating environmental impacts of textiles production as well as the horrifying truths about garment workers and their lack of rights.
 This is an ongoing education and I learn more about the world of textiles, clothing and repair every day!

 The importance of caring for and extending the lives of the clothes that already exist in the world became hugely important to me, and I set out to help teach others about learning to fix their clothing through the practice of visible mending.

-Mending is a creative and intentionally slow and therapeutic skill, and the community surrounding it is super inspiring.
+Mending is a hugely creative and intentionally slow and therapeutic skill, and the community surrounding it is super inspiring.
 Teaching workshops brings me so much joy and it's been amazing to see clothing repair become an exciting challenge for everyone who comes along.
-I hope you’ll join us to learn a new skill and be a part of the change to fight against fast fashion whilst taking care of the clothes you love.
+I hope you’ll join us to learn a new skill and be a part of the change to fight against overconsumption whilst taking care of the clothes you love.

 Part of the joy of visible mending is celebrating the stitches you make no matter how wonky they may be.
 By using contrasting colours of threads and patches on our clothes we can turn the damage into a scrapbook of our lives lived in them.
 Whether they're from fast fashion brands or handmade by you, our favourite clothes deserved to be worn and loved and repaired for as long as possible.
 Most importantly: mended is better than perfect.